SecureChat/Documents/README.md

 ## Documents

-This repository contains documents for the project description and technical details.
+This repository contains documents of the project description and technical details.

 <p align="center">
 Last Update